Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Gregg M. Sherrill - Tenneco, Inc.

 Not yet, we don't.
-Certainly, they still got to come (49:49) ways in quality, et cetera.
+Certainly, they still got to come a long (49:49) ways in quality, et cetera.
 And remember the vehicles they're building today, it wouldn't come anywhere close to regulatory compliance here in the United States.
 So they'd have to take it another step forward.
 I'm not saying that never happens.
 And the whole global automotive is really competitive and this is just one more set of competitors kind of coming in.
 But I certainly don't think you're going to see rapid changes there.
 There's still a ways for those guys to go.

 John Sykes - Nomura Securities International, Inc.